-A Yes, they give you a

-Lego model so you can build that in

-advance, and you go for a tour in

-advance and go look at the machine

-before you go in.
-They talked her

-through trying to do some kind of

-meditative-- just to try and calm her

-down in advance, so they got her to

-close her eyes and think about nice

-things to get her through it.
+A Yes, they give you a Lego model so you can build that in advance, and you go for a tour in advance and go look at the machine before you go in.
+They talked through trying to do some kind of meditative-- just to try and calm down in advance, so they got to close eyes and think about nice things to get through it.

 Q Thank you.
-And after that stage of treatment, I think we move on to the next phase of this complex plan that she had, which I understand was immunotherapy; is that right?
+And after that stage of treatment, I think we move on to the next phase of this complex plan that had, which I understand was immunotherapy; is that right?

-- Q And when was it your daughter began immunotherapy? - A December.
-December 2019 - Q And was this back to the old Sick Kids hospital? - A Yes, we were back in Sick Kids, yes. - Q And what was the purpose of the immunotherapy? - A The immunotherapy is about teaching your body to identify the cancer.
-Essentially, there's a protein in the cancer that they're trying to teach the body to identify it and kill it, but also, when your immune system reacts, they start to know that there's cancer cells in your body.
-So, it's about mopping up what's left there, but also for the future should you get a resurgence of cancer potentially, this immunotherapy might reduce that growing. - Q And I think you mentioned that your daughter went through, I think, five rounds of immunotherapy? - A That's right, five rounds, yes. - Q And in the Spring of 2020, things became a bit more complicated because of the COVID-19 pandemic---- - A Yes.
+Q Q And when was it your -- is that right?
+Yes. began immunotherapy? Α Α Q December.
+December But in May 2020, your 2019. went into remission, is that Q And was this back to the right? old Sick Kids hospital? Α That's right. Α Q And was discharged.
+Yes, we were back in Α Sick Kids, yes.
+As an inpatient, yes.
+Q And what was the Q And I understand purpose of the immunotherapy? then went into follow-up care, which Α The immunotherapy is would involve daycare appointments. about teaching your body to identify Α That's right, yes.
+Q And initially, was your the cancer.
+Essentially, there's a protein in the cancer that they're trying still attending the old Sick to teach the body to identify it and kill Kids hospital for these appointments? it, but also, when your immune system Α We did an awful lot of reacts, they start to know that there's them by phone to begin with.
+We very cancer cells in your body.
+So, it's rarely went in in person because of the about mopping up what's left there, but COVID risk; maybe only once or twice. also for the future - should you get a It was like a hard stop to treatment. resurgence of cancer - potentially, this Once stopped being an inpatient, we barely went in again.